Powered by

 • Trends: 10%

 The index updates every day at midnight Greenwich Mean Time (GMT), providing a glimpse of market emotion and sentiment.
-The Bitcoin Fear and Green Index — as well as those for other crypto assets — operate under the premise that crypto investors as a collective tend to be temperamental and emotional.
+The Bitcoin Fear and Greed Index — as well as those for other crypto assets — operate under the premise that crypto investors as a collective tend to be temperamental and emotional.
 In general, the model assumes that these emotions often trigger two reactions:

 1. When markets are rising, the index assumes that many people will have a fear of missing out (FOMO), which can encourage irrational buying behavior driven by greed.